-STOCKHOLDER PROPOSALS FOR THE 2022 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2024 ANNUAL MEETING

-Proposals that stockholders believe should be voted upon at the Company's Annual Meeting may be eligible for inclusion in the Company's Proxy Statement.
-In accordance with the provisions of Rule 14a-8 under the Exchange Act, Stockholder proposals for the 2022 Annual Meeting of Stockholders must be received by the Company on or before December 22, 2021, to be eligible for inclusion in the proxy statement and proxy card relating to the 2022 Annual Meeting of Stockholders, unless the Company determines to hold the meeting more than 30 days before or after the anniversary of the 2021 meeting.
-Under those circumstances, the Company will issue a public announcement as soon as it determines the meeting date and stockholder proposals will need to be submitted a reasonable time before the Company expects to print the proxy.
+Proposals that stockholders believe should be voted upon at the Company's annual meeting of stockholders may be eligible for inclusion in the Company's Proxy Statement.
+In accordance with the provisions of Rule 14a-8 under the Exchange Act, Stockholder proposals for the 2024 annual meeting of stockholders must be received by the Company on or before January 5, 2024, to be eligible for inclusion in the proxy statement and proxy card relating to the 2023 annual meeting of stockholders, unless the Company determines to hold the meeting more than 30 days before or after the anniversary of the 2023 meeting.
+Under those circumstances, the Company will issue a public announcement as soon as it determines the meeting date and stockholder proposals will need to be submitted within a reasonable time before the Company expects to print the proxy.
 Any such proposals should be sent via registered, certified or express mail to: Corporate Secretary, SEACOR Marine Holdings Inc., 12121 Wickchester Lane, Suite 500, Houston, Texas 77079.